Renaissance architecture of Toulouse: Doors and portals

-The door of the stair tower of the Hotel d'Assézat (1555–1557 or/and after 1560) was the main entrance to the hotel.
-Flanked by large Doric columns which ensure continuity with the classical facades surrounding it, it is decorated with two twisted columns which are perhaps a reference to King Charles IX (whose symbol was two intertwined columns) or to the mythical columns of Solomon's temple.
+The door of the stair tower of the Hotel d'Assézat (1555–1556) was the main entrance to the hotel.
+Flanked by large Doric columns which ensure continuity with the classical facades surrounding it, it is embellished with two torso columns said as Salomoniques, in reference to the mythical torso columns of the Temple of Solomon.

 The large portal of the Hôtel d'Assézat (1560–1562), a mixture of power and delicate erudition, is the work of Dominique Bachelier, son of the famous Nicolas Bachelier, author of the classical facades of the courtyard of this same hotel a few years earlier.
 The Doric pilasters that frame the door offer an alternating succession of diamond points, giving the whole a precious dimension.

 Dating from 1604 or 1605, the large portal of the Jesuit college was admired by Rodin, who drew it several times.
 The decoration carved in stone bore the coats of arms of the eight capitouls of the year as well as the double coats of arms of France-Navarre on the left and Toulouse-Languedoc on the right, although only four of the capitouls' coats of arms are still clearly visible.

 The portal of the Hôtel de Clary, or “stone hotel” (1610–1616), is only double in appearance: the door on the right is a false door created solely for reasons of symmetry.
 Above the doors, Mercury and Apollo on the left, Juno and Minerva on the right, celebrate the owners in a richly carved mannerist decoration.

 Built from 1617 onwards, the Hôtel de Chalvet is representative of a change of style which was to leave its mark on the architecture of 17th century Toulouse: the sculpted decoration is abandoned in favour of austerity only brightened up on the openings by alternating brick and stone.
 Only its portal with bosses is still inspired by Renaissance references, and it was one of the last to do so with the spectacular portal of the Hôtel Desplats (around 1620–1622).